scotws/TaliForth/README.txt

 - Speedy.
 Tali Forth places speed over size (within reason).
 The aim is to keep it and the kernel routines in 8k of ROM for single board computers.
-A further 8k (not implemented yet) for a library of Forth routines.
+A further 8k could be used for a library of Forth routines.

-IMPLEMENTATION NOTES (ALPHA 001)
+IMPLEMENTATION NOTES (ALPHA 004)

 Important core words are still missing.
 Other parts have barely been tested.
 Forth words that are depreciated such as WORD will be implemented last (if at all).
-None of the Block vocabulary is yet implemented.

 Tali Forth uses subroutine threading for longer words but automatically compiles shorter routines in native 65c02 code.
 In the current version, the decision which words are compiled how is on an ad-hoc basis; in future, this will follow a rule based on speed and size of the routine.